hmccardell/hch-registry/registry/README.md

 - Render's free plan sleeps the service after ~15 min idle; the next request wakes it (a slow first load).
-- The directory response is cached in memory for 60s, so an edit or deletion in the sheet can take up to a minute to appear.
+- The directory response is cached in memory for 60s, so an edit or deletion in the table can take up to a minute to appear.

 ## Integrating into the HCH website repo